ChrstphrHll/npc_gen/students/Goshwa Khiipaera.md

 ---
 ### Description
 - 5th year Firbolg Fighter in Elkenval
-- wavy platinum hair that's parted to the left, Hazel eyes, and Pale Brown skin
+- long wavy blonde hair that's messy, Hazel eyes, and Pale Brown skin
 - Is Proper and Airy, and has Forgiveness as their ideal

 ### Organizations